 Our agreements with overseas RROs

-The licensing services provided by us are supported by agreements with the majority of New Zealand publishers (and through them authors).
-We also have reciprocal agreements with overseas RROs so that when New Zealand titles are copied overseas, the local RRO can remit the funds to us for distribution to the New Zealand copyright owner.
-Likewise, if an international title is copied under our licence, we will remit the funds to the relevant overseas RRO for distribution to the copyright owner.
+The licensing services provided by us are supported by agreements with the majority of New Zealand publishers (and through them, authors).
+We also have reciprocal agreements with overseas RROs so that when New Zealand titles are copied overseas, the local RRO can distribute the funds to us for distribution to the New Zealand copyright owner.
+Likewise, if an international title is copied under our licence, we will distribute the funds to the relevant overseas RRO for distribution to the copyright owner.